dghalfor/Archipelago.VRising/README.md

 * There is a big lag spike shortly after launching the server. (only tested in host+play)
 * Client entity manager getting hit on server logs during locks post sync
+* DLC variants of shapeshifts bypass the archipelago logic and will remain attached to the player
+* Killing V bloods will result in a "could not send locaiton check" error.
+This is intermittent and still needs to be diagnosed.
+* You can drag spells you've unlocked while in research mode to your hotbar and they will not be removed.
+* Until you use .connect you will be able to use techs that should be locked.

 ## To-do
 * Elements removed from research at runtime are re-added after saving and closing the game.